Chapter One: Listen and Learn

 “Hold your breath,” he told her.

 She nodded, and he removed his hand from her face.
-Zelious clapped his hands together, creating an air bubble.
-He placed it over her head, and she sucked in a breath of air.
+He clapped his hands together, creating an air bubble, then placed it over her head.
+She sucked in a breath of air.

 “Sorry about that.
-I had not thought about creating one.
+I hadn’t thought about creating one.
 Just thought about bringing you back.”

 “What is your name?” she asked, her voice hoarse.